DAEM007/product-preview-revision/README.md

 # Frontend Mentor - Product preview card component

+> *This project is aimed at revising some concepts in css...special thanks to Frontend mentor for great UI designs...*

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋